BYates1289/Hi-Lo-MS2/README.md

 </ul>
 <p>I did experience UI issues using Internet Explorer 11.
 As can be seen <a href="#">here</a>.
 Given a little more time, I would have researched a fix.</p>
 <h3 id="responsive">Responsive Testing</h3>
-<p>Responsive testing was carried with Chrome Dev Tools and <a href="https://www.browserstack.com/">BrowserStack</a>.
+<p>Responsive testing was carried out with Chrome Dev Tools and <a href="https://www.browserstack.com/">BrowserStack</a>.
 The results for some popular devices can be seen below.</p>
 <ul>
     <li><a href="https://github.com/BYates1289/Hi-Lo-MS2/blob/master/assets/img/testing/iPhoneX.JPG">iPhone X</a></li>
     <li><a href="https://github.com/BYates1289/Hi-Lo-MS2/blob/master/assets/img/testing/iPhone%208%20Plus.JPG">iPhone 8 Plus</a></li>